MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-mass-deployment.md

     > It is important that devices should only be configured for mass deployment just before the devices are deployed and activated.
 Once the activation of these devices are complete, verify that no remaining devices are still configured to be activated through mass deployment.
 By default, a device may only be activated once through the mass deployment workflow.
 Leaving devices configured for mass deployment for extended periods of time in an unmanaged state could be considered a security risk.

 #### Important concepts
-There are two important concepts to the mass deployment of Retail Modern POS.
-Device permission and user permission.
+There are two important concepts to the mass deployment of Retail Modern POS: device permission and user permission.

-1. Each Retail Modern POS device now has a permission to **Allow mass activation**.
+1.Each Retail Modern POS device now has a permission to **Allow mass activation**.
 This permission allows the device to be activated one, and only one, time without Azure Active Directory credentials (AAD credentials are required for device activation normally).
 While not recommended, if the device requires reactivation and the mass deployment flow is still needed, it is required to reset the **Activation status** of the device to the **Pending** state.
 Then set the **Allow mass activation** permission to yes.
 2. Each user has a new POS permissions.
 This permission, **Allow mass activation**, has been created to allow a user to activate a device that has been configured to activate through mass deployment.
 This permission can be set directly on the user's POS permissions or at the group level.
 To update a group's permissions, use the menu in the upper left to go to **Retail** &gt; **Employees** &gt; **Permission groups**.
 In this page, select the appropriate permission group (E.g. Manager) and set the permission **Allow mass activation** to yes.
 This will allow all users set to this permission group to activate a mass deployed Retail Modern POS device.

 ### Configure mass deployment